Colonials Combined for 3.36 Team GPA During 2013-14 Academic Year

 George Washington v Columbia

-Sarah Barnes enters her third year as head coach of the George Washington women's soccer team in 2014.
+Sarah Barnes completed her third year as head coach of the George Washington women's soccer team in 2014.

 In her second year at the helm of the program in 2013, Coach Barnes saw the Colonials' squad Post an overall record of 7-5-5 and a 3-3-2 conference mark en route to an A-10 Championship bid for the first time in 11 seasons.
 The Buff and Blue defense secured eight shutouts throughout the year - the most for any team since 1994 - while limiting its conference foes to just four goals in eight matches.
 In October, GW blanked La Salle, 1-0, which snapped the Explorers' 19-match regular-season conference unbeaten streak that spanned three seasons.